Pritam-Tirpude/bookmark-landing-page/README.md

 Your users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Hide/Show the answer to a question when the question is clicked
+- Receive an error message when the newsletter form is submitted if:
+  - The input field is empty
+  - The email address is not formatted correctly

 ### Screenshot